Religion in Singapore: Ramakrishna Mission

+The Ramakrishna Mission, a Hindu neo-Vedanta movement and organization, traces its history in the city back to first visit Singapore of Swami Vivekananda in 1893.
+In 1919 Arya Sangham donated a plot of 5,547 sq ft. land at Norris Road to set up a branch of the Mission.
+Later, the first within Malaya region boys' orphanage and the Sri Ramakrishna Temple were opened at Bartley Road.

 Sathya Sai Baba movement

 The Sathya Sai Baba movement is a new Hindu religious movement inspired by Indian spiritual guru Sathya Sai Baba (1926–2011) who followers claim to be the avatar of Shiva and Shakti and the reincarnation of Shirdi Sai Baba.
 During his lifetime, Sai Baba taught the unity of religions and drew crowds with purported materialisations of vibhuti and other objects, as well as claims of miraculous healings, resurrections, clairvoyance, bilocation and purported omniscience and omnipotence.
 The movement's history in Singapore goes back to the early 1970s, when a handful of Singaporeans began making trips to India to visit Sai Baba.
 In 1975, the Sri Satha Sai Society, Singapore was registered, and in 1988, a S$613,500 purchase was made for a 8,000 square foot freehold site at 133 Moulmein Road.

 Shinnyo-en

 Shinnyo-en is a Japanese Buddhist order founded in 1936 by Shinjō Itō and his wife Tomoji in the tradition of the Daigo branch of Shingon Buddhism.
 The group was formally registered in Singapore in 1994 and claims some 1,800 members who observe rituals and ceremonies at a temple at Jalan Kechot.